pyth-network/pyth-client/doc/getting_started.md

 ./test_publish -k $KDIR -r $KHOST
 ```

-The certification environment can be found at the IP address 44.232.27.44.
-Solana devnet can be found at: devnet.solana.com
+The certification environment (pythnet) can be found at the IP address 44.232.27.44.
+Please also provide to the administrator the IP address you plan to publish to pythnet from so that it can be added to the pythnet firewall.
+Solana devnet can be found at: devnet.solana.com.
+No additional permissioning is required to publish to devnet.

 You can also publish to solana using the pythd server.
 Start up the server using the same key-store directory and host specification: